zenorocha/liferay-learn/docs/commerce/2.x/en/promoting-products/automating-store-emails-by-using-notification-templates.md

 **Note 1**: \* Liferay Commerce offers two snippets to insert programmatically the order creator's name and the order ID.

 * \[%ORDER_CREATOR%\] inserts the user who created the order
-* \[%ORDER_CREATOR%\] inserts the Order ID
+* \[%ORDER_ID%\] inserts the Order ID

 **Note 2**: An extension point lets you implement other notifications: for a shipped order, a restocked product, a carrier exception, or any other event.

-**Note 3**: To change the interval for when Liferay Commerce checks for unsent notifications, navigate to the _Control Menu_ → _Configuration_ → _System Settings_.
+**Note 3**: To change the interval for when Liferay Commerce checks for unsent notifications, navigate to the _Control Panel_ → _Configuration_ → _System Settings_.
 Click _Orders_ then the _Commerce Notification Queue_.
 The default values are listed in minutes.
 Change the values for the Check Interval and the Delete Interval if necessary.

 ![Changing Intervals](./automating-store-emails-by-using-notification-templates/images/02.png)